Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Multi-LRO Systems

 (1) \textbf{Native Support}: The baseline explicitly implements an operator (often with a similar name filled in the corresponding cell), \eg, Sema-SQL explicitly proposes \texttt{Selection} to perform LLM-enhanced selection.

 (2) \textbf{Implicit Support}: The baseline does not explicitly design the specific operator, but can implicitly perform equivalent functionality by combining other LLM-enhanced operators and classical SQL operators.
-For example, SUQL could perform selection by integrating its \texttt{Answer} operator into the standard SQL \texttt{SELECT} operator, where the \texttt{SELECT} operator examines each data element and feeds it (together the semantic condition) to the \texttt{Answer} to decide to filter it for not.
+For example, SUQL could perform selection by integrating its \texttt{Answer} operator into the standard SQL \texttt{WHERE} clause, where the \texttt{WHERE} clause examines each data element and feeds it (together the semantic condition) to the \texttt{Answer} to decide to filter it for not.
 We carefully identify all these composite implementations, and fill the corresponding cell with the combination of an LLM-enhanced operator and a \underline{SQL operator} with underline.

 (3) \textbf{Out of Scope}: The baseline basically lacks the capability for certain operator logic (marked with a red cross), \eg, Palimpzest does not consider table joining at all.
 Interestingly, Text2SQL can use classical SQL to handle certain enhanced queries, \eg, resolving ``identify all the players higher than Micheal Jordan'' by translating it into ``\texttt{WHERE height > 198}''. }